gowthvm/PC-Doctor/pc-doctor/API_DOCUMENTATION.md

 - OpenRouter API key is stored in environment variables
 - Never exposed to the client
 - Only accessible server-side
+- Supports multiple API keys for redundancy (automatic failover)

+### API Key Rotation

+The API supports up to 3 OpenRouter API keys for improved reliability:

+1. `OPENROUTER_API_KEY` (primary)
+2. `OPENROUTER_API_KEY_2` (secondary)
+3. `OPENROUTER_API_KEY_3` (tertiary)

+If the primary key fails (due to rate limits, quota exhaustion, or invalid key), the system will automatically attempt to use the secondary key, and then the tertiary key if needed.
+This provides redundancy and improved uptime for the diagnosis service.

+To configure multiple keys:
+1. Add your keys to the `.env.local` file
+2. The system will automatically detect and use available keys
+3. At least one valid key is required for the service to function

 ### Authentication